ten-protocol/go-ten/design/security/Source_of_truth.md

 Assumptions:

-1. The current version of the enclave starts with a "weak subjectivity checkpoint" as part of its AttestationAttestation, the same as any beacon chain client.
+1. The current version of the enclave starts with a "weak subjectivity checkpoint" as part of its Attestation, the same as any beacon chain client.
    Note: this first assumption leads to an interesting recursivity which we'll analyse below.
 (TODO)

 2. The attackers are part of the original Ethereum validator set but only control a low amount of the total stake.